Content disarm and reconstruction (CDR): What it is and why your business needs it

 Want to improve your file security?

 At Red Eagle Tech, we help UK businesses protect against file-based threats with our CDR API as part of our wider IT operations and cybersecurity services.
-Whether you're handling file uploads, processing email attachments, or exchanging documents with external partners, we can help you clean up your file security without the complexity.
+Whether you're handling file uploads, processing email attachments or exchanging documents with external partners, we can help you clean up your file security without the complexity.
 We've also written about cybersecurity essentials for UK SMEs and common cyber security threats if you want to explore the broader picture.

 Fancy a chat about your file security?
 Give us a shout and let's talk.